TylerChalifoux/CSIS3126_Chalifoux/README.txt

 			-Create UI
 			-Implement SESSION_ID

-8) More loop info (Not started):
+8) More loop info (Not done):
-	-Will show a larger picture of the loop
+	-Shows a larger picture of the loop
-	-Allows the user to like the loop and save it
+	-Shows text about the loop
 		NEED TO DO--
-			-Create UI
+			-Finish UI
-			-Implement SESSION_ID
+			-Add randomized adjectives for loop description
+			-Allow uses to like loop
+			-Create a link to More_info from the search page